Greg Pence: Personal life

 Pence and his wife, Denise, own two antique malls.
-They have four children and nine grandchildren.
+They have four children and ten grandchildren.
 Pence is a practicing Catholic and attends St. Bartholomew Catholic Church in Columbus.

-Denise Pence was an Indiana delegate at the 2016 Republican National Convention and cast her vote for Donald Trump and Mike Pence to be the party's nominees.
+Denise Pence was an Indiana delegate at the 2016 Republican National Convention and 2020 Republican National Convention and cast her vote for Donald Trump and Mike Pence to be the party's nominees.
+She was also a delegate at the 2024 Republican National Convention, where she cast her vote for Trump and JD Vance to be the nominees.
 Pence and his family were in attendance at Trump's inauguration, seated several rows behind him.

-Their oldest daughter, Nicole, is a TV anchor in Indianapolis and their son, John, worked on Trump's 2020 campaign as a senior advisor and is married to Kellyanne Conway's cousin Giovanna Coia.
+Their oldest daughter, Nicole, was a TV anchor in Indianapolis and their son, John, worked on Trump's 2020 campaign as a senior advisor and is married to Kellyanne Conway's cousin Giovanna Coia.